Determinants of active energy expenditure in haemodialysis patients

 Abstract

-BACKGROUND: Less active haemodialysis patients have an increased risk of mortality.
-We wished to determine which factors were associated with active energy expenditure (AEE), METHODS: We used the validated recent physical activity questionnaire to determine AEE, and estimated dietary protein intake and creatinine generation rates.
-We measured extracellular and total body water ratio (ECW/TBW) and appendicular lean muscle with bioimpedance, and arm strength by hand grip strength (HGS).
-Patients were graded using the Charlson co-morbidity, and the Clinical Frailty Score (CFS).
+Methods: We used the validated recent physical activity questionnaire to determine AEE and estimated dietary protein intake and creatinine generation rates.
+We measured extracellular and total body water ratio (ECW/TBW) and appendicular lean muscle with bioimpedance and arm strength by hand grip strength (HGS).
+Patients were graded using the Charlson co-morbidity and the Clinical Frailty Score (CFS).

-CONCLUSIONS: We found that AEE was lower with increasing frailty, age, loss of cell mass, co-morbidity and inflammation, and greater AEE in patients with higher serum creatinine and albumin, and greater muscle strength on univariate analysis, but only frailty remained independently associated on multivariable analysis.
+Conclusions: We found that AEE was lower with increasing frailty, age, loss of cell mass, co-morbidity and inflammation, and greater AEE in patients with higher serum creatinine and albumin, and greater muscle strength on univariate analysis, but only frailty remained independently associated on multivariable analysis.
 Whether exercise programmes designed to increase AEE in haemodialysis patients can improve frailty scores, and so reduce mortality risk reman to be determined.
-This article is protected by copyright.
-All rights reserved.

 Original languageEnglish